-If you have ever watched a youth sporting event, you have probably seen parents that take the game way too seriously.
+If you have ever watched a youth sporting event, you have probably seen parents that take the game way too seriously and focus on winning too much.
 They are screaming at their child, at the coach, at the referees.
 They show obnoxious behavior when their teams score, and they boo when the opponents score.

 This is not appropriate behavior for parents of kids playing sports.
 Not only does this behavior show poor sportsmanship, but it can also have a negative effect on the children.